mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet 1.md

 	* in the event's Bluesky custom feed (unless they manually delete the automatically placed hashtag).
 * community Member 2 **comments** on the event item.
 If they have a DID, they can opt to auto-share that comment to their Bluesky followers; this post also appears in the the event's custom feed.

-"REACH" also appears *left*: because Member 1 is labelled as a community member, any Bluesky post from her (if s/he opts in, [as explored in Berlin](https://mathewlowry.medium.com/how-newsrooms-scientific-institutions-governments-can-best-use-bluesky-ee97d840a058)) including the event hashtag also appears in the event's custom feed.

 **Up to:** [[Co-creating your physical event with your online community|Event co-creation on the Atmosphere]]